KenethGarcia/ClassiPyGRB/README.md

 ## tSNE Hyperparameter review

-As pioneered by [Wattenberg et al. 2016](https://distill.pub/2016/misread-tsne/), tSNE results cannot be understood only by seeing one scatter plot in 2D.
-As they said: "_Getting the most from t-SNE may mean analyzing multiple plots with different perplexities._" For this job, you can use the `tsne_animation` instance to iterate over any hyperparameter in sklearn or openTSNE, for example, setting default values in sklearn tSNE and iterating over **perplexity** $\in$ $[5, 500]$:
+As is discussed by [Wattenberg et al. 2016](https://distill.pub/2016/misread-tsne/), tSNE results cannot be understood only by seeing one scatter plot in 2D.
+They said: "_Getting the most from t-SNE may mean analyzing multiple plots with different perplexities._" For a better understanding of this, we suggest you use the `tsne_animation` to iterate over any hyperparameter in sklearn or openTSNE, for example, setting default values in sklearn tSNE and iterating over **perplexity** $\in$ $[5, 500]$:

 ```python